 For more information on Mobutu's corruption, please read the following:

 - Mobutu leaves legacy of corruption and chaos

 - Legacy of corrupt and ruthless dictator who built Versailles in the jungle

 Lived: September 11, 1917–September 28, 1989

 Ferdinand Emmanuel Edralin Marcos Sr. was the president of the Philippines from December 30, 1965, until February 25, 1986.
 As the leading member of the far-right New Society Movement, he ruled his country with an iron fist and was widely considered a kleptocrat for his ability to amass an ill-gotten fortune in excess of $10 billion.

-Marcos, like other corrupt world leaders before and after him, understood the mass extraction of wealth through corrupt means, cannot be accomplished alone.
-A legion of willing participants and enablers is required to create the foundation and organizations through which wealth can be funneled, laundered and distributed.
-Consequently, his administration enabled a class of millionaire oligarchs who plundered government financial institutions, illicitly raided corporations, created monopolies and created takeover schemes of large industries.
+Marcos, like other corrupt world leaders before and after him, understood that the mass extraction of wealth through corrupt means cannot be accomplished alone.
+A legion of willing participants and enablers is required to create the foundation and organizations through which wealth can be funneled, laundered, and distributed.
+Consequently, his administration enabled a class of millionaire oligarchs who plundered government financial institutions, illicitly raided corporations, created monopolies, and created takeover schemes of large industries.

 - Remembering Ferdinand Marcos' corruption

 - The $10 billion question: What happened to the Marcos millions